JonathanHeyno/markov-chain-sentence-generator/documentation/weekly_report_3.md

 ## Issues

--nltk tokenize package does the following: 'my brother's printer' --> ['my', 'brother', 's', 'printer'].
+- nltk tokenize package does the following: 'my brother's printer' --> ['my', 'brother', 's', 'printer'].
 It seems to not handle genitive forms correctly since it splits the word from the apostrophe into two separate words, e.g. brother's --> ['brother' + 's'].
 Need to maybe use something else instead or write logic for tokenizing myself.

 - The generated text is kind of rambling.
 Increasing the order of the Markov chain might help.